 Total attendees averaged per calendar year for concerts and lectures, 1960 to 1969: 18,684

-Total attendees per year for concerts, lectures, seminars, and all other education programming,
+Total attendees per year for concerts, lectures, seminars, and all other education programming at museum and library:

 For a sense of the substantial growth in range of public programming offered and audiences now served, read here.